 - Your electric bills, heating, etc may increase since you will be spending more time at home.

-- You should ideally invest in a good hosting service, some basic tools depending on your industry, a domain name, a good laptop, etc. A good hosting website like Bluehost which includes WordPress and an SSL certificate is around $96 for a year of their pro choice package which is what this website uses.
-You can still go for a cheaper option like their basic or plus package depending on what you want but these options do not come with Domain privacy which is something I consider to be important.
-That is one of the reasons I recommend the pro choice package since it also comes with other services like unlimited SSD storage and unlimited domains.
-But at the end of the day, you need to decide what sort of package you want depending on your needs.
-(You can also lower the overall cost by paying for 24 months or 36 months at a time.)
+- You should ideally invest in a good hosting service, some basic tools depending on your industry, a domain name, a good laptop, etc. A good hosting website like Bluehost which includes WordPress and an SSL certificate is around $96 for a year of their pro-choice package.
+You can still go for a cheaper option like their basic or plus package depending on what you want but these options do not come with domain privacy which is something I consider to be important.

 - Consider hiring an accountant for your taxes.
 It could get a little complicated.
 All of the expenses I just mentioned could be written off as business expenses.
 An accountant will be far better at judging what can be classified as business expenses.
 An accountant can help you lower your tax burden and deal with tax rules that are exclusively applicable to freelancers.
 It will quite possibly be the best money you spend.